 - Dogs tend to know where the next treat is coming from.
 If necessary, ask your neighbours and family not to hand out treats.

-- Make sure your dog has a couple of good walks each day, this will help keep his metabolism up and appetite down.
+- Make sure your dog has a couple of good walks each day, this will help keep the metabolism up and appetite down.

 - Your dog may need special weight controlling food.
-Even if he prefers his old food, persevere.
-Remember, he can go several days without food.
-When he gets hungry, he will eventually get used to the new food.
+Even if the old food is prefered, persevere.
+Your dog will get used to the new food.
 Always supply plenty of fresh water.